bramato/laravel-ai/README.md

 -   `json_mode` (bool): Indicates if the model supports a dedicated JSON output mode (or if the package can reliably extract JSON via specific instructions, like with Claude).
 -   `supports_vision` (bool): Indicates if the model can process image input.
 -   `max_output_tokens` (int): The maximum number of tokens the model can generate in a single response.
+-   `flagship` (bool): Indicates if this model is considered the primary/most capable model for the provider within this package's list (useful for selecting a default powerful model).

 You can query this model like any other Eloquent model: